-A Final Optional Challenge
+6 A Final Optional Challenge

-- 1. Switch roles: s1 drives and s2 navigates. - 2.
-In the terminal window containing local2, display the status of the files and directories in this local copy.
-Use the status and diff commands to see where the local copy is out of date with the master repository. - 3.
-Look at the revision history of myfile.txt using this command: git log --follow -p myfile.txt - 4.
+1. Switch roles: s1 drives and s2 navigates.

+- 2. In the terminal window containing local2, display the status of the files and directories in this local copy.
+Use the status and diff commands to see where the local copy is out of date with the master repository. - Look at the revision history of myfile.txt using the git log --follow -p -- myfile.txt command. - 4.
 What needs to be done now to make sure local1 and local2 both contain the latest version of myfile.txt?
 Complete the necessary steps.